 See our unit's specifications and the available configuration options in the Differences Between Variants section.

-The LG gram 16 is great for business use.
+The LG gram 16 is great for general productivity.
 It's incredibly thin and light for a 16-inch laptop, and its battery lasts over 15 hours of light use, making it a fantastic option for on-the-go use.
-It has a large display for split-screen multitasking, a spacious—albeit slightly tiring—full-size keyboard, a responsive touchpad, and a great 1080p webcam.
-Its Intel Meteor Lake CPU is more than adequate for productivity tasks like text processing, emails, spreadsheets, and presentations.
-You can even edit photos and videos, which is great for small business owners needing to do a bit of everything.
-The major downside is the build quality.
+It has a large display for split-screen multitasking, a spacious (albeit slightly tiring) full-size keyboard, a responsive touchpad, and a great 1080p webcam.
+Its Intel Meteor Lake CPU is more than adequate for productivity tasks like text processing, as well as photo and video editing.
+The major concern is the build quality.
 Our unit came with a warped screen and gaping between the webcam and the display; this doesn't inspire much confidence as to the durability of a device made for on-the-go use.

 Outstanding battery life for general productivity use and media consumption.